ozanMSFT/pytorch-wiki/Docker-image-build-on-CircleCI.md

 ### The production images disappeared, what should I do?

 Sometimes there is a bug in ecr_gc_job and it deletes Docker images it shouldn't.
-All Docker images are also saved to S3 with a one month retention period, so there's a chance they may still be there.
+All Docker images are also saved to S3 with a one-month retention period, so there's a chance they may still be there.
 You can use this script to recover in that case:

 ```
 import yaml